kikrishn/Blog/_posts/2021-03-15-initial-polynomial-proofs.md

     _really_ excellent, and readable too!

 [^3]:
     They still have $1$, though.
 We aren't animals.
-Jokes aside, I learned about this on mse (where else?) in an [excellent post][7] by Bill Dubuque

 [^4]:
     For certain definitions of "well known"